 Originally published in 2012.
 It’s one of the most viewed and searched for on ThumbWind.
-With budget cuts announced for the EPA by the current administration it’s feared that the Great Lakes and Saginaw Bay will once again experience muck and fecal encrusted beaches.
+With budget cuts announced for the EPA by the current administration it’s feared that the region around Saginaw Bay will once again experience Great Lakes Algae, muck and fecal encrusted beaches.

 The once pristine waters of Michigan’s Saginaw Bay now look like Lake Erie in the 1960’s.
 This observation was made by oceanographers with the National Oceanic and Atmospheric Administration.
 Images images made by the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Aqua satellite on October 9, 2011.